 I was getting ready for rounds after a long night on call, prepping for my presentation on palpitations.
 As I got up to find the team, I collapsed.
 I woke up embarrassed with my attendings and colleagues around me.
 They triumphantly diagnosed me with hypoglycemia and palpitations (ugh the irony), and made me feel I possibly wasn’t equipped to be a physician.
 “She’s only been awake for 25 hours,” I heard them say.
 I felt exhausted, emotionally numb, overwhelmed and disengaged.
-Later I would find out that I was burnt out.
+Later I would find out that I was burned out.
 I didn’t realize my chronic stress and poor habits could lead to physical and psychological manifestations.
 Sure there were signs before this- anxiety, irritability, headaches, insomnia- but I kept going thinking I must finish residency.
 My life was a war torn territory, and my body and mind the battlefield.
 When I had the courage to research my symptoms, I found the solution- thriving.

 When I first heard the word “thrive,” I did not know what it meant.
 Yes, the dictionary told me that the definition was to grow or develop successfully.
 But what does that mean to me?
 As a physician, I knew what failure to thrive meant in a few contexts.
 See above.
 But we are not talking about the opposite of thriving here.
 Thriving refers to the optimal development of your life (Bundick et al., 2010).
 It is an active process with measurable growth towards a hopeful, positive and purposeful future.

 But because you and I will change throughout the stages of our life, your definition of thriving will probably also change.
 Shockingly, only 20% of adults feel that they are thriving today.
 That means we have a long way to go!